Director of Parent Advocacy

 🎬 Inside the Classroom: 2-Hour Learning in Motion

-A one-minute overview of Alpha's operational model, from AI-powered instruction to the guides who facilitate it.
+A one-minute overview of what makes Alpha's model effective, from AI-powered instruction to the guides who facilitate it.

 👉 Quick look (1 min)